polyfy/polylith/readme.md

 └── readme.md      # documentation
 ```

-A workspace’s directory structure is designed to make a Polylith project as easy to navigate
+The directory structure is designed for quick navigation and ease of use.
-and work with as possible.
 It helps us to understand and find all our service-level building blocks,
 which lets us reason about the system at a higher level.

 Each top-level directory contains a specific type of Polylith concept.